noinarisak/okta-twilio-ivr/README.md

 ![Python package](https://github.com/noinarisak/okta-twilio-ivr/workflows/Python%20package/badge.svg?branch=master)

-# Okta-Twilio-IVR Demo <!-- omit in toc -->
+# Okta-Twilio-IVR/VoiceBot Demo <!-- omit in toc -->

-Okta and Twilio integration IVR (Interactive Voice Response) demo.
-This intergartion using Okta for MFA on IVR system.
+Okta and Twilio integration IVR (Interactive Voice Response)/VoiceBot demo.
+This intergartion uses Okta for MFA on IVR/VoiceBot system.

+***Scenario:***

+Jon needs to validate his identity against a VoiceBot.
+We able to validate Jon via pre-enrolled factor either SMS factor and Okta Verify Push, to then all Jon to navigate his acccount via the VoiceBot.

 ## Table of Content <!-- omit in toc -->
 - [Pre-requirements](#pre-requirements)